 Prerequisite(s): BSN Admission.
+Absolute Corequisite(s): NURS 3301L.

 NURS 3301L - Health Promotions Practicum (0-3-1)

 This course is designed to allow the student to focus on the application of the theoretical concepts related to the role of the professional nurse in promoting individual and family health across the lifespan.
 Activities are designed to allow students to participate in interdisciplinary collaboration, application of teaching and learning principles, and to develop beginning skills in nursing therapeutics as related to health promotion.